meridian-analytics/spec-cluster/packages/website/docs/modules/contexts/selection.md

 sidebar_position: 3
 title: Selection
 ---
 This module provides a context for managing the selection of `Spectrogram` objects in a React application.

-See `example-shape-visualization` for how it's implemented.
+It enables components to track and manipulate a set of selected Spectrogram items based on their filenames, offering flexibility in handling bulk selections and updates.

-### `Context`
+### Context API
 ```typescript
 export type Context = {
   selection: Set<Spectrogram["filename"]>